 The responsibilities of Healthcare Improvement Scotland include the inspection and regulation of independent healthcare services in Scotland, including hospitals, hospices and clinics.
 Select “Inspecting and regulating care” via the Scrutiny tab to access relevant information, guidance and inspection reports.

 The Board, which was created in 2002, recommends to the Scottish Ministers potential candidates for appointment to judicial offices in Scotland.
 Included within its remit are the offices of Senator of the College of Justice (Judge of the Court of Session or High Court of Justiciary), Chair of the Scottish Land Court, Sheriff Principal, Sheriff, Part-time Sheriff, Summary Sheriff and Temporary Judge, and judges of the Upper Tribunal and the First-tier Tribunal.
 It also sets the standards to be applied by Justice of the Peace Advisory Committees in the appointment of JPs.
 The appointments recommended by the Board are listed on the web site, as are current vacancies.
 The Policies and Publications sections contain papers on the roles of the various judicial offices for which the Board is responsible, criteria for judicial appointments generally, role profiles and FAQs.
 Publications include annual reports 2002-2003 onwards.

 The Judiciary of Scotland web site includes information about Scottish judges and the Scottish court system, summaries of selected judgments, responses to consultations, news, and press releases.
-In the “Going to Court” section there is a glossary of the most commonly used legal terms in Scotland.
+In the “You and the Judiciary” section there is a glossary of the most commonly used legal terms in Scotland.

 The Lands Tribunal for Scotland deals with various types of dispute involving land or property.
 Its web site has general information, forms, procedural guidance, links to relevant legislation, and selected recent decisions.